77th Brigade (United Kingdom): Activities

 The Brigade participated in a two-week disaster relief exercise in Bosnia and Herzegovina.
 It deployed to the Philippines in April 2015 to assist the Philippines Government in developing their contingency plans for natural disasters.
 77th Brigade has formed a formal partnership with the 361st Civil Affairs Brigade, US Army Europe.

-The Brigade uses social media such as Twitter and Facebook as well as psyop techniques to influence populations and behaviour.
-David Miller, a professor of political sociology at the University of Bristol who studies British government propaganda and public relations, said that it is "involved in manipulation of the media including using fake online profiles".
+The Brigade uses social media such as Twitter and Facebook to influence populations and behaviour.
+David Miller, then a professor of political sociology at the University of Bristol studying British government propaganda and public relations, said that it is "involved in manipulation of the media including using fake online profiles".

 In September 2019, Middle East Eye reported that Gordon MacMillan, a Twitter executive with editorial control over the Middle East and North Africa, is also a reservist officer in the 77th Brigade.
 Both Twitter and the British Army denied that they have a relationship or agreement.
-Miller said it was hypocritical of Twitter to close accounts alleged to be connected with non-Western governments while having links to the British Army.

 On 22 April 2020, during the UK government's daily coronavirus briefing, General Nick Carter confirmed that 77th Brigade are working with the Home Office Rapid Response Unit "helping to quash rumours from misinformation, but also to counter disinformation".

 On 7 May 2020, The Economist interviewed Carter on the role of 77th Brigade in fighting COVID-19 pandemic disinformation.
 The Defence Cultural Specialist Unit was used to monitor the internet for content on COVID-19 and to look for evidence of disinformation related to COVID-19 vaccines.
 An army source later told the Mail on Sunday that this involved monitoring of the UK population.
 A government spokesman stated in response "These units used publicly available data, including material shared on social media platforms, to assess UK disinformation trends and narratives.
 They did not target individuals or take any action that could impact anyone’s ability to discuss and debate issues freely."

+As of 2024, the brigade cooperates with the Department for Science, Innovation and Technology. the Home Office, the National Cyber Force and the National Cyber Security Centre in countering adversarial information activities.

+The brigade has made a formal partnership with the Europe based US Army 361st Civil Affairs Brigade.

+The brigade's operational cost nearly doubled from 2015 to 2023, from £7.6 million to £14.5 million per year.

 Future

-Under the Future Soldier programme, the brigade will move to Pirbright Camp in Surrey in 2026.
+Under the Future Soldier programme, the brigade will move to Pirbright Camp in Surrey in 2035.